alberand/Blog/content/nixos-linux-kernel-vm.md

 # Network and SSH

-Create interface on the host side, assuming you are on NixOS:
+Create interface on the host side, assuming you are on NixOS (this is not for `vm.nix`):

 ```nix
 # This goes into your host configuration.nix